dhilst/small/README.md

 With `puts` and `unify` you can declare a function that receives null, which I think is not a good idea and should be fixed in future.
-I didn't had any problems with `nil` yet, but it's more a implementation detail leaking and should be removed or restricted in future.
+I didn't had any problems with `nil`, yet, but it's more a implementation detail leaking and should be removed or restricted in future.

 ```sml